nas256/ece3400_team13/Final_Design/IR_sensing.md

 ## Overview

 The competition required us to identify IR treasures along the maze that transmits at 7kHz, 12kHz, and 17kHz.
 We used a photo transistor, whose output was passed through a LM358 op-amp to achieve a 200x gain.
 The output signal was then fed into our analog mux.
+The arduino processed this data by finding the analog input's FFT spectrum.
+In order to do so, we need to change the ADC to free running mode in order to sample fast enough for the FFT.
+Once we collect this we look at the magnitude of a specific index which corresponds to one of the three frequencies.
+If there are above a specific threashold then we return from the function, saying that we have dedected a treasure.
+We also must change the ADC back into single acquistion mode, in order to not break all future AnalogRead() calls.

 <img src = "https://i.imgur.com/oGP2ja8.png" width = "50%">

 ## Modifications